End-to-End Encryption

 3. βœ“

-Create a strong passphrase
+Create a passphrase

 Use a memorable but secure passphrase (12+ characters recommended)